No. 13 West Virginia rallies from 19 down, tops No. 12 Texas

 Courtney Ramey scored a career-best 28 points for Texas, including a career-high seven 3-point baskets in eight attempts.

-Ramey’s consecutive 3-pointers gave Texas an 82-81 lead, but he fouled out right after making them with 2:27 left.
-Sherman made two free throws after Ramey’s fifth foul to give West Virginia a lead it never lost.
+Ramey’s consecutive 3-pointers gave Texas an 82-81 lead with 2:55 left, but he fouled out 28 seconds later, and the Longhorns didn’t score again.
+Sherman, trying to induce the fifth foul from Ramey, successfully used a pump fake and made two free throws to give West Virginia a lead it never lost.

 Coleman scored 20 for Texas (13-6, 7-5) and had seven assists.
 Sims added 14.